arkency/posts/posts/2015-11-30-stable-circle-ci-builds-with-phantomjs-for-rails-backed-larger-frontend-apps.md

 ## Summary

 Those few tricks have helped us eliminate most the random failures and are saving us long minutes, if not hours, of rebuiling the app over and over again.
-We hope the can also work for you.
+We hope they can also work for you.